-1. UM EHS General Lab Safety Training Course BLS025W.
-It is an online course that can be accessed through MyLinc at: http://ehs.umich.edu/education/ehs-training-login/
+1. UM EHS Chemical Laboratory Safety course BLS025W.
+It is an online course that can be accessed through MyLinc at : MyLinc

 It takes a few hours to go through the presentation and take the test.
 Print out a copy of the completion certificate and give it to the Laboratory Technician so the Department has it on file.